-We plan to operate in the highly competitive area of LNG production and face intense competition from independent, technology-driven companies as well as from both major and other independent oil and natural gas companies and utilities.
+We plan to operate in the highly competitive area of LNG production and face intense competition from independent, technology-driven companies as well as from both major and other independent oil and natural gas companies and utilities, many of which have been in operation longer than us.

 Many competing companies have secured access to, or are pursuing development or acquisition of, LNG facilities in North America.
 We may face competition from major energy companies and others in pursuing our proposed business strategy to provide liquefaction and export products and services.
 In addition, competitors have and are developing LNG terminals in other markets, which will compete with our LNG facilities.
 Some of these competitors have longer operating histories, more development experience, greater name recognition, larger staffs and substantially greater financial, technical and marketing resources than we currently possess.
+We also face competition for the contractors needed to build our facilities.
 The superior resources that some of these competitors have available for deployment could allow them to compete successfully against us, which could have a material adverse effect on our business, ability to realize benefits from future projects, results of operations, financial condition, liquidity and prospects.